optio50/Victron_Modbus_TCP/README.md

 ./Example2.py

-To use the PyQt foles you will need pip install pymodbus paho-mqtt pglive PyQt5
+To use the PyQt files you will need to. pip install pymodbus paho-mqtt pglive PyQt5

 The PyQT5-Dual-Charger.py and PyQT5-Dual-Charger.ui are PYQT5 files that are used together.